-Okay, I’m crazy about eggs!
-They’re like a self-contained breakfast (or breakfast-for-dinner) packed with health benefits.
+I’m crazy about eggs.
+They’re a self-contained breakfast (or breakfast for dinner) packed with health benefits.
 Plus, they’re so easy to put together in a 13×9 dish for an easy, cheesy family brunch.
 (Here’s a bunch of our go-to recipes.)

-I’ve always bought organic eggs at the grocery store without thinking too much about it, but lately, I’ve wondered: Is that extra $4 worth spending?
-I taste-tested organic eggs and conventional (non-organic) eggs to find out!
+I always buy organic eggs at the grocery store without thinking too much about it, but lately, I’ve wondered: Is that extra $4 worth spending?
+I taste tested organic eggs and conventional (non-organic) eggs to find out!

 About the Eggs